Other Exercises

 Don't care about religion

-I'm marry the woman I love
+I'm gonna the woman I love

 Down by the Wexford border